idris-lang/Idris-dev/docs/faq/faq.rst

 There is an `Unofficial FAQ
 <https://github.com/idris-lang/Idris-dev/wiki/Unofficial-FAQ>`_ on the wiki on
-github which answers more technical questions and may be updated more often.
+GitHub which answers more technical questions and may be updated more often.